Using Dedicated Load Balancers (Advanced Level)

 Firewall Rules

 To control traffic in and out of a subnet, you can associate a firewall with the subnet.
 Firewalls rules control access to subnets and add an additional layer of defense to your subnets.
-The default firewall rule denies all inbound and outbound traffic.
-If the subnet of a load balancer or associated backend servers has a firewall rule associated, the load balancer cannot receive traffic from the Internet or route traffic to backend servers, and backend servers cannot receive traffic from and respond to the load balancer.
+Default firewall rules reject all inbound and outbound traffic.
+If the subnet of a load balancer or associated backend servers has a firewall associated, the load balancer cannot receive traffic from the Internet or route traffic to backend servers, and backend servers cannot receive traffic from and respond to the load balancer.

 Configure an inbound firewall rule to allow traffic from the VPC where the load balancer resides to backend servers.